Israel seeks Swiss help in overseas tax crackdown

 UBP said on Wednesday it is cooperating fully with authorities, while the Swiss Federal Tax Administration is seeking contact addresses for the account holders and giving them 20-days to provide the data, in advance of deciding whether to assist Israel in its hunt for untaxed money.

-Thousands of Israelis have disclosed foreign accounts containing billions of dollars under a government amnesty programme in recent years, as they sought to avoid prosecution in a crackdown on unreported capital.
+Thousands of Israelis have disclosed foreign accounts containing billions of dollars under a government amnesty program in recent years, as they sought to avoid prosecution in a crackdown on unreported capital.

 Untaxed money in accounts in Switzerland has been a target for foreign governments for years, with U.S. authorities successfully securing billions of dollars in settlements and penalties from Swiss banks since 2008.